hkitago/QuoteLink/README.md

 ### [1.0] - 2024-09-03
 - Initial release with basic features

+## macOS Version History

+### [macOS 1.0] - 2024-10-03
+- Initial release with extended features from iOS/iPadOS version

 ## Known Issues

 - There is a rare issue where the extension may not work when a URL is passed from the in-app browser feature of other apps, such as RSS or social media apps, to Safari for display.

 ## Roadmap

-- macOS Support
 - Removal of marketing parameters (e.g., Amazon affiliate links and utm parameters) and conversion to mobile-specific URLs
 - Addition of action menu (For requests to add posting destinations, please contact me via the contact information below)

 ## Compatibility

+- macOS 10.14+
-iOS 15+
+- iOS/iPadOS 15+

 ## License